Hair Loss in Women: Let's Discuss Common Causes with Dr. Joe Cincotta

 stress icon

 Stress-induced hair loss is extremely common.
 It can be caused by anything from losing 20 pounds fast to caring for a sick one to getting divorced.
-The good news is, this kind of hair loss is temporary.
-As long as the stressor is removed from your life, you’ll begin to see your hair return to its normal thickness and fullness in six months.

 6. Giving Birth